Flex D'Paper: Endorsements and campaigns

-In 2015, Flex D'Paper together with other artists, Keko, Daisy Ejang, Nava Grey, comedian Pablo among others joined the One Million Campaign Against Cancer, a campaign by Uganda Child Cancer Foundation aimed at supporting children and young persons suffering from cancer in Uganda.
+In 2015, Flex D'Paper together with other artists, Keko, Daisy Ejang, Nava Grey, and comedian Pablo among others joined the One Million Campaign Against Cancer, a campaign by Uganda Child Cancer Foundation aimed at supporting children and young persons suffering from cancer in Uganda.

 Ambition Mission

-In 2015, Flex D'Paper was also among the young artists and public figures that represented the Ambition Mission.
+In 2015, Flex D'Paper was also among the young artists and public figures who represented the Ambition Mission.

 Some of the artists include Juliana Kanyomozi, Eddy Kenzo, Mun G among others.

 The non-government organization was behind campaigns like "I Am Ambition Mission, Sili Taaba", an anti-tobacco campaign.